Rock Radio Scrapbook

 Time: 7:18

 Brian Skinner was near the end of his days at CHUM in June, 1968.
 Skinner, CHUM's evening deejay since 1965, was relegated to the all-night show by the fall of '68 and was gone by 1969.
-He deserved better treatment.
 This rare aircheck captures CHUM near the end of the pre-Drake format.

 To enjoy Brian Skinner, click here.